Treehouse Platform Construction

 The construction with parallel beams is simple:

-Tips for designing the platform:
+Tips for the design of the platform:

-1. From below – Strut Support Safety or Strut Support GTS.
+1. From below – Strut Support Safety or Strut Support GTS

-If you only need one strut and want to support smaller loads, Strut Support Safety is your choice.
+If you only need one strut and want to support smaller loads, the Strut Support Safety is your choice.

 2. From above – with a Cable Suspension